josephleonard04/power-system-data-collection-validation/README.md

 # Power System Data Collection and Validation
-This project aims to gather, clean, and validate time series datasets related to power and energy systems.
-The data will be centralized, documented, and used to support planning and simulation tasks within energy network research.
+This project cleans and validates time series datasets related to electricity systems.
+It serves as a centralized resource to support analysis, planning, and simulation in energy network research.
+The datasets include synthetic and real-world measurements of load, generation, and market prices, structured to ensure clarity, consistency, and reproducibility.

 ---